Jermane Krishnan

 While high intensity exercise can be a physiological stressor that can lead to gastrointestinal distress manifest by nausea, vomiting and diarrhea, regular exercise has an anti-inflammatory effect.

-Psychological Stress and the Gut Microbiome
+Psychological Stress and the Gut Microbiota

 The gut–brain axis is a two-way biochemical signaling process that takes place between the nervous system of the gastrointestinal tract and the central nervous system.
 The brain and the gut reciprocally influence each other’s expression, providing a conceptual framework in which psychological factors interplay with the gut as exemplified by functional GI disorders such as irritable bowel syndrome.
 Early life stressors (psychological, sexual and/or physical abuse) have been implicated as important contributors to the development of functional GI disorders and the gut microbiota is particularly vulnerable to these stressors.